collerek/ormar/docs/models/index.md

 On a model level you can also set model-wise constraints on sql columns.

-Right now only `IndexColumns` and `UniqueColumns` constraints are supported.
+Right now only `IndexColumns`, `UniqueColumns` and `CheckColumns` constraints are supported.

 !!!note
     Note that both constraints should be used only if you want to set a name on constraint or want to set the index on multiple columns, otherwise `index` and `unique` properties on ormar fields are preferred.

 !!!tip
     To read more about columns constraints like `primary_key`, `unique`, `ForeignKey` etc. visit [fields][fields].